-Why Stephen A. Smith Blames LeBron James For Kevin Durant Signing With Warriors
+Why Stephen A. Smith Blames LeBron James For Kevin Durant Joining Warriors

 His co-host, Max Kellerman, agreed with Smith, saying Durant and the Warriors had to “get together to overcome LeBron.”

-The Warriors have a commanding 2-0 series lead over the Cavs and look to make it 3-0 during Wednesday night’s Game 3 from Quicken Loans Arena.
+The Warriors have a commanding 2-0 series lead over the Cavs and look to make it 3-0 Wednesday night when the two teams square off for Game 3 at Quicken Loans Arena.

 Powered by WordPress.com VIP